-- 7 Non-blocking assignments should only be used in always\ff blocks and are explicitly not allowed in always\comb blocks. - 8 typedef should only be used in conjunction with enum and struct. - 9 packed should only be used in conjunction with struct. - 10 The input to \$clog2/\$bits must be a static-elaboration-time constant.
+- Non-blocking assignments should only be used in always_ff blocks and are explicitly not allowed in always_comb blocks. - 8 typedef should only be used in conjunction with enum and struct. - 9 packed should only be used in conjunction with struct. - 10 The input to \$clog2/\$bits must be a static-elaboration-time constant.
 The input to \$clog2/\$bits cannot be a signal (i.e., a wire or a port).
-In other words, \$clog2/\$bits can only be used for static elaboration and cannot be used to model actual hardware. - 11 \$signed() can only be used around the operands to >>>, >, >=, <, <= to ensure that these operators perform the signed equivalents. - 12 Reading a signal, performing some arithmetic on the corresponding value, and then writing this value back to the same signal (i.e., read-modify-write) is not allowed within an always\comb concurrent block.
+In other words, \$clog2/\$bits can only be used for static elaboration and cannot be used to model actual hardware. - 11 \$signed() can only be used around the operands to >>>, >, >=, <, <= to ensure that these operators perform the signed equivalents. - 12 Reading a signal, performing some arithmetic on the corresponding value, and then writing this value back to the same signal (i.e., read-modify-write) is not allowed within an always_comb concurrent block.
 This is a combinational loop and does not model valid hardware.
-Read-modify-write is allowed in an always\ff concurrent block with a non-blocking assignment, although we urge students to consider separating the sequential and combinational logic.
-Students can use an always\comb concurrent block to read the signal, perform some arithmetic on the corresponding value, and then write a temporary wire; and use an always\ff concurrent block to flop the temporary wire into the destination signal. - 13 wire and reg are perfectly valid, synthesizable constructs, but logic is much cleaner.
-So we would like students to avoid using wire and reg. - 14 signed types can sometimes be synthesized, but we do not allow this construct in the course. - 15 Multipliers can be synthesized and small multipliers can even be synthesized efficiently, but we do not allow this construct in the course.
-If you need to multiply or divide by a power of two, then you can use the left and right shift operators. - 16 Ports with inout can be used to create tri-state buses, but tools often have trouble synthesizing hardware from these kinds of models. - 17 Variable initialization means assigning an initial value to a logic variable when you declare the variable.
+Read-modify-write is allowed in an always_ff concurrent block with a non-blocking assignment, although we urge students to consider separating the sequential and combinational logic.
+Students can use an always_comb concurrent block to read the signal, perform some arithmetic on the corresponding value, and then write a temporary wire; and use an always_ff concurrent block to flop the temporary wire into the destination signal. - 13 Be careful using the operator since it can synthesize into quite a bit of logic. - 14 for loops with statically known bounds may be synthesizable, although students should use great care and clearly understand what hardware they are modeling. - 15 wire and reg are perfectly valid, synthesizable constructs, but logic is much cleaner.
+So we would like students to avoid using wire and reg. - 16 signed types can sometimes be synthesized, but we do not allow this construct in the course. - 17 Ports with inout can be used to create tri-state buses, but tools often have trouble synthesizing hardware from these kinds of models. - 18 Variable initialization means assigning an initial value to a logic variable when you declare the variable.
 This is not synthesizable; it is not modeling real hardware.
-If you need to set some state to an initial condition, you must explicitly use the reset signal. - 18 Triggering a sequential block off of the negedge of a signal is certainly synthesizable, but we will be exclusively using a positive-edge-triggered flip-flop-based design style. - 19 If you would like to generate hardware using loops, then you should use generate blocks. - 20 In very specific, rare cases unnamed port connections might make sense, usually when there are just one or two ports and there purpose is obvious from the context. - 21 In very specific, rare cases unnamed parameter passing might make sense, usually when there are just one or two parameters and their purpose is obvious from the context.
+If you need to set some state to an initial condition, you must explicitly use the reset signal. - 19 Triggering a sequential block off of the negedge of a signal is certainly synthesizable, but we will be exclusively using a positive-edge-triggered flip-flop-based design style. - 20 If you would like to generate hardware using loops, then you should use generate blocks. - 21 In very specific, rare cases unnamed port connections might make sense, usually when there are just one or two ports and there purpose is obvious from the context. - 22 In very specific, rare cases unnamed parameter passing might make sense, usually when there are just one or two parameters and their purpose is obvious from the context.